 After Tooth Extraction

-According to dentist in Stonebridge, once the extraction has been done, the dentist will suggest tooth replacement options such as a dental bridge or implant.
+According to Saskatoon dentist, once the extraction has been done, the dentist will suggest tooth replacement options such as a dental bridge or implant.
 An implant can be an esthetically appealing, natural-looking, and durable option for tooth replacement.